Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study-wordpress.md

 provide benefit to the reader, including her actual lab values and clinical history.
 Her hope, and mine, is that the presentation of this case might help add context for anyone going through a similar process.
+Please understand that this article is not medical advice and that this patient’s case may not be applicable to your own.
+See the bottom of the page for a full disclaimer.

 ## Background